syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Get-Selected-Ranges-in-GridDataBoundGrid.md

 * ConsiderCurrentCell

 True -  If current cell should be treated as selected range.

+## How to Get Selected Ranges in GridDataBoundGrid

+This page explains about How to Get Selected Ranges in GridDataBoundGrid and more details.

 {% tabs %}
 {% highlight c# %}